typesstudio/BedreTilbud-HxP/replit.md

 **Framework:** React with TypeScript, using Vite as the build tool and bundler.

+**UI Component Libraries:**
-**UI Component Library:** Shadcn/ui (New York style variant) with Radix UI primitives for accessible components.
-The design system uses:
+- **Shadcn/ui** (New York style variant) with Radix UI primitives for accessible components - primary UI library for existing components
+- **Subframe** - Design component library initialized for advanced UI components (available at `@/ui/*`)
+  - Installed with auth token and project ID: 34bd735365b5
+  - Components synced to `src/ui/` directory
+  - Tailwind integration configured
+  - Note: Subframe components should not be manually modified (use `// @subframe/sync-disable` comment if necessary)

+**Design System:**
 - TailwindCSS for styling with CSS variables for theming
-- Inter and Roboto font families
+- Font families: Inter, Inter Tight, Montserrat, and Roboto
 - Custom color palette optimized for accessibility (high contrast)
 - Mobile-first responsive design approach